kyoung/trek/PMO.md

   - [x] Scanner have multiple subarrays... refactor so that scanners can run multiple scan types simultaneously, and store those results
   - [x] Passive HighRes is the scan that detects ships, and should get special treatment...
   - [x] Active HighRes, (as well as navigation and weapons targeting) should be available once Passive HighRes has successfully isolated a target
-  - [-] While it's nice that plasma clouds block scans, they should also be able to simply limit/attenuate scans
+  - [-] While it"s nice that plasma clouds block scans, they should also be able to simply limit/attenuate scans
   - [x] Expose a "scanStatus" api, and include a time-to-complete/progress property on the scanner system
 - [x] Hotfix: Plot intercept course appears to be 0.5 off of the actual required bearing (WTF?)
-- [-] Hotfix: Gravimetric scans should always detect the local star, why doesn't it? *Totally not a problem... the LR scan only displays a quarter of the ring (fwd sweep) We should just make sure the ring in the browser only shows those grids.*
+- [-] Hotfix: Gravimetric scans should always detect the local star, why doesn"t it? *Totally not a problem... the LR scan only displays a quarter of the ring (fwd sweep) We should just make sure the ring in the browser only shows those grids.*
 - [x] Hotfix: The grid numbers on the display are arranged backwards...
 - [x] Hotfix: When "setcourse" gets called, we end up seeing it mulptile times on the server?
 - [-] Hotfix: Changing scan resolution settings seems to now clear the device..
-- [x] Hotfix: The sensor_sub screens don't handle red alerts correctly
+- [x] Hotfix: The sensor_sub screens don"t handle red alerts correctly
 - [x] Hotfix: Wire the transporter scans to use what the sensors see

 ## v 0.7 [COMPLETE]
 - [x] Comm Refactor
   - [x] Clearing out underscores from names
   - [-] Plotting course to stationary objects is broken
-  - [-] Velocity doesn't work at warp
+  - [-] Velocity doesn"t work at warp
   - [x] Setting speed above warp 6 is broken in the interface
   - [x] Ability to zoom around
   - [x] Fix the "Plot intercept" menu as a fly out that display over the screen to select a target